Home

 That which has taken hold will not let go.
 How do you let go of anything and everything that will not let go of you?

 Burdened by a systemic pattern of failed expectations: betrayal, trauma, shame, contempt, loss, and fear, it is beyond necessary to let it go, even though it seems impossible.
 No matter how much you’ve tried to hold on and control what you cannot, to be be delivered from it, you have no other alternative but to let it all go.
 How about the rest of it: jealousy, resentment (unforgiveness), rejection, toxic relationships; even pride?
-Letting go is much more than a cliché, it is essential to redemption and renewal into something so transformative that it restores everything.
+Letting go is much more than a cliché, it is essential to renewal into something so transformative that it restores everything.

 The objective